Who is at Fault in a Car Accident Involving a Tow Truck in Texas?

 If you or a loved one was injured in a tow truck accident, talk to an attorney today.
 The Dallas truck accident attorneys at The Queenan Law Firm, P.C., may be able to help you seek compensation for your injuries and hold the appropriate parties responsible.
 However, the concept of who to hold responsible may have a few complications.
-Our Texas personal injury lawyers explain:
+Our Dallas personal injury lawyer explains.

 Holding Towing Companies Responsible for Accidents

 When you are hit by a tow truck, there is no automatic determination of fault.
 The situation depends heavily on the situation at hand, and who was following the law.
 In many cases, because of the nature of towing, tow trucks are parked on the edges of highways or in strange locations in town.
 This may place them in positions where they could cause an accident, but that does not always mean the tow truck driver is at fault for the crash.